 High Priority Occupations

-High Priority Occupations (HPOs) are a direct result of the second step in Pennsylvania's industry-driven approach to workforce development.
-The purpose of the statewide and regional HPO lists is to align workforce training and education investments with occupations that are in demand by employers, have higher skill needs and are most likely to provide family sustaining wages.
+High Priority Occupations (HPOs) are one component of Pennsylvania's industry-driven approach to workforce development.
+The purpose of the HPO lists is to align workforce training and education investments with occupations that are in demand by employers, have higher skill needs and are most likely to provide family sustaining wages.
 Combining statistical data with regional expert input allow for a complete picture of the actual workforce needs of the commonwealth.

 Current Statewide and Regional Lists